DarkStarSword/3d-fixes/Dreamfall Chapters/README.md

 Fixed
 -----
-- Halos in starting area
+- All halos in first two chapters
-- Shadows in starting area (FOV correct!)
+- Lights and shadows in first two chapters (FOV correct!)
 - UI depth (except mouse cursor) adjustable with tilde and number row keys
+- Partial fix for volumetric light shafts